Power BI Tutorial

 Some most important Power BI features are given below:

-a) Data Visualisation: Power BI is used by organisations to develop interactive reports and dashboards that visualise data in various ways, including charts, graphs, and maps.
+a) Data Visualisation: Power BI is used by organisations to develop interactive dashboards and reports that visualise data in various ways, including charts, graphs, and maps.

-b) Collaboration: Power BI allows multiple users to work on the same report or dashboard simultaneously.
+b) Collaboration: Power BI enables multiple users to work on the same dashboard or report simultaneously.
 This makes it easy for teams to collaborate and share data and insights.

-c) Data transformation: Power BI can transform raw data into useful information in a more usable format by cleaning and manipulating data.
-This allows businesses to work with clean, accurate data that is easy to analyse.
+c) Data Transformation: Power BI can transform raw data into useful information in a more usable format through data cleaning and manipulation.
+This enables businesses to work with clean, accurate data that is easy to analyse.

-d) Integration: Power BI works well with other Microsoft products or applications like Excel, SharePoint, and Teams.
-It helps in the workflow of the projects
+d) Integration: Power BI works well with other Microsoft products or applications such as SharePoint, Excel, and Teams.
+It helps with the project workflow.

-e) APIs for integration: This feature is helpful for developers with sample code and APIs for embedding the Power BI dashboard in other software products.
+e) APIs for Integration: This feature is beneficial for developers as it provides sample code and APIs while ensuring compliance with the End User License Agreement (EULA) when embedding the dashboard into other software products.

 Tools of Power BI

-Now’s the time that you consider learning the Tools associated with Power BI in this Power Bi Tutorial.
-Power BI offers a range of tools for data connectivity, data transformation, data modelling, Data Analysis, and Data Visualisation.
+Now’s the time that you consider learning the Tools associated with Power BI in this Power BITutorial.
+Power BI comes with a range of tools for for data connectivity, data transformation, Data Modelling, Data Analysis, and Data Visualisation.
 Let’s discuss a few of them.

 Power BI Report Server

 The Power BI Report Server tool enables users to display and manage their data reports and KPIs.
-The server also hosts paginated reports, dashboards, and Power Apps, and allows modifications of existing reports created by the development team.
+With the integration of Power BI DirectQuery, the server also hosts paginated reports, dashboards, and Power Apps, allowing modifications of existing reports created by the development team.
 Users can apply filters for a customised experience and access reports on web browsers, mobile devices, or email.

 Power BI Gateway